matthias-blomme/ad-project-document/book/src/project/project_evaluation.md

 Exclusion from the group results in a zero score for the module, which has no retake!

-#### Conduct and contribution
+### Conduct and contribution
-Your general conduct and contribution throughout the semester is monitored by the group mentors, coaches as well as assessed by your peers.
+Your general conduct and contribution throughout the semester is monitored by the group coaches, other coaches as well as assessed by your peers.
 Deviations, positive or negative, will impact your final individual score.

 Inappropriate conduct may be a reason for immediate group exclusion (resulting in zero score